 2. Should those who watch pornography in private be prosecuted as recreational, experimental, exploratory, deviant, or criminal?

-3. Are we to give the State and commercial intermediaries the authority to subject our sexual choices to societal mores as well?
+3. Are we to give the state and commercial intermediaries the authority to subject our sexual choices to societal mores as well?

-According to Vaswani, the companies who supply us with an internet connection should be accountable for limiting the flood of porn.
-Vaswani, convinced that the existing law is a band-aid solution to the “growing problem of pornography,” and requested the Supreme Court to strike down several sections of the IT Act, 2000 and order the Indian government to draft a national policy and action plan to address the problem of pornography, as well as enact separate, comprehensive legislation.
+According to Vaswani, the companies that supply us with an internet connection should be accountable for limiting the flood of porn.
+Vaswani, convinced that the existing law is a band-aid solution to the “growing problem of pornography,” requested the Supreme Court to strike down several sections of the IT Act, 2000 and order the Indian government to draft a national policy and action plan to address the problem of pornography, as well as enact separate, comprehensive legislation.

 The Supreme Court’s observation

 The Supreme Court of India orally stated that viewing porn in a private room may fall under the Constitution’s right to personal liberty and is therefore legal.
-Thus, no authority can take away such a right, except by a procedure established by law.
+Thus, no authority can take away such a right except by a procedure established by law.

 Facts of the case